Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 ### 1.0 Literature Review

 Before starting, do a thorough a thorough search of the relevant authorities.
 For cross-sectional and near-term predictions there is plenty of literature, for long-term predictions there is not much.
-When evaluating, make sure the authorities are listed (3-5 is sufficient). *A model without explicit authorities is no model.*
+When evaluating, make sure the authorities are listed. *A model without explicit authorities is no model.*
+- Economic theory (3-5 papers).
+Very important.
+- Econometric methods (3-5 papers).
+Somewhat important.

+We have observed that data scientistists often have little konwledge of economic theory and jump into econometrics too quickly.
+This sometimes make them ill equipped to develop useful models.

 **1.1 Objectives**
 The first aspect of objectives is whether the model is strategic horizons (3-, 5-, 10-years out) or for near-term operational or even tactical uses (0-18 months out).
 Or perhaps it is a geographic model (cross-sectional).
 These three uses lead to completetly different modeling choices.